 A person (or a group of persons) who is interested in participating in a proceeding may file a written statement of intent to participate.
 The statement must contain a brief description of your interest in the proceeding and an explanation of your position, including information in support of your position.

-The Commission may determine eligibility to participate in a proceeding pursuant to Section 11 of Rule 001: Rules of Practice.
+The AUC may determine eligibility to participate in a proceeding pursuant to Section 11 of Rule 001: Rules of Practice.

 Information is exchanged between the applicant, interveners and the AUC, through the use of information requests (IRs) and responses.
 The information requests and responses are documents shared, filed and marked as exhibits and may be referred to throughout the review process.